-School District 300 offers for current students who qualify, opportunities to participate in Special Olympic competition in these three sports: Basketball, Bowling, and Track.
-This operates out of Jacobs HS.
+School District 300 offers current students who qualify opportunities to participate in Special Olympic competitions in these three sports: Basketball, Bowling, and Track & Field.
+This operates out of Jacobs High School.
 New participants are welcome.

 Education Services works with the transportation department to deliver specialized transportation for students with special needs.

 For questions, please contact the Education Services Office at 847-551-8430.

 Education Services is dedicated to help improve student attendance.

 For questions, please contact the Coordinator of Alternative and Supplemental Education, Dave Nowak, at 847-551-8497.

 Disciplinary Review Committee (DRC)